pipiscrew/timeline/application/internet.md

 * [Pulse](https://pulsebrowser.app/) - Hyper minimalistic UI and built-in uBlock Origin.
 * [waterfox](https://www.waterfox.net/) - [waterfox web browser sold to System1](https://www.waterfox.net/blog/waterfox-has-joined-system1/)
 * [Dot Browser](https://www.dothq.co/) – privacy-conscious web browser
 * [Basilisk](https://basilisk-browser.org/features.shtml) - Replaced Gecko with Goanna (single-process mode) engine, interface as-carried by Firefox between v29 and v56, more read at features page.
+* [Thorium.Mercury](https://thorium.rocks/mercury) - implements fixes by  LibreWolf, Waterfox, FireDragon, PlasmaFox, and Ghostery

 To find the profile currently is use navigate to `about:support` or `about:profiles`.
  * [profile manager](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles) - to start with specific profile, `firefox.exe -P "<profile name>" `

+To parameterized hidden options - `about:config`

 show browser task manager `about:performance`, with shortcut **SHIFT+ESC**

+Service Workers - `about:debugging#/runtime/this-firefox`

 To load temporary addon or to see what is loaded (built in addons), or to use ADB goto `about:debugging`, then click on left `This Firefox` ([ref](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension))